Mineinjava/Mineinjava.github.io/_posts/2023-11-23-Rocket-Launch.markdown

 ---
 layout: post
-title:  "Rocket Launch"
+title:  "First Rocket Launch"
 date:   2023-11-23 20:59:54 -0800
-categories: Science Technology Engineering
+categories: Science Engineering
+seo_title: "First Launch of Sugar Rocket"
+excerpt: "After three successful static fires, we loaded up a full rocket motor, integrated it, and launched.
+The nozzle blew out."
 ---

 My friend and I have been trying to synthesize rocket fuel.
 The next